 “We shouldn’t invite every investor at any cost,” Hering said by telephone.
 Opel employs 3,400 workers at an engine factory in Rhineland-Palatinate.
 Fiat’s “overcapacities and high debts are problematic.”

-Detroit (GM)-based GM, surviving on U.S. loans, may file for bankruptcy protection unless it can restructure out of court by June 1.
+Detroit (GM:US)-based GM, surviving on U.S. loans, may file for bankruptcy protection unless it can restructure out of court by June 1.
 GM said in March that Opel, which is seeking 3.3 billion euros ($4.3 billion) in state aid, is running out of cash.
 GM Chief Executive Officer Fritz Henderson said April 17 that Opel has attracted interest from more than half a dozen “serious” investors, without identifying them.

 “Job losses in Germany will be unavoidable,” said Hering.
 Opel, based in Ruesselsheim, employs a total of 26,000 workers at four German factories.